 Publication Ethics

-- Manuscripts and articles that were proven to be plagiarized.
+- Manuscripts and articles with plagiarism

-- Manuscripts and articles with citation manipulation.
+- Manuscripts and articles with manipulated citations

-JMSS is committed to preventing all types of research misconduct and maintaining the ethical standards for scholarly publication.
-Any suspected cases of plagiarism, including self-plagiarism, will be taken seriously.
-Any suspected instances of plagiarism, including self-plagiarism, will be taken seriously.
-Regardless of the severity of the situation, the editorial staff will stop the review process and send the article back to the authors if cases of plagiarism and self-plagiarism are discovered.
 According to JMSS, plagiarism is defined as the unacknowledged insertion of content drawn from published or unpublished work, whether it was done on purpose or not.
 Self-plagiarism is the act of sending a draft to editors that has already been published in whole or in part elsewhere with the intention of passing the document off as an unpublished original piece of work.
-The responsibilities of each participant involved in the review process are as follows.
+The responsibilities of each participant involved in the reviewing process are as follows.

 Editor’s Regulations

-- The editors shall not share the information about the submissions to anyone except the authors, reviewers and JMSS staffs throughout the processes.
+- The editors shall not share the information about the submissions to anyone except the authors, reviewers, and JMSS staffs throughout the process(es).

 - In case of unethical publishing practices that are later uncovered, the action will still be taken seriously.